ecollier13/Olist-Ecommerce-Analysis/README.md

 8. Do installment payments correlate with higher order values?

 ---

-##  Key Findings
+##  Key Results

-- Order volume and revenue grew strongly from early 2017 through mid-2018.
+- **Strong growth in orders and revenue (2017–mid-2018):**
-- Average order value remained relatively stable, indicating growth was driven primarily by increased order volume rather than higher spend per order.
+  Order volume and total revenue increased significantly over time, while average order value remained relatively stable.
+This indicates that growth was driven primarily by higher transaction volume rather than increased customer spend per order.

-- Delivery performance improved over time, with average delivery times decreasing into 2018.
+- **Delivery performance improved as the platform matured:**
+  Average delivery time peaked at 15–17 days during late 2017 and early 2018, then improved steadily to under 8 days by mid-2018, reflecting meaningful operational and logistics improvements.

+- **Most orders were delivered on time or early:**
-- Over 90% of delivered orders arrived on or before the estimated delivery date.
+  Over 90% of delivered orders arrived early or on time.
+Late deliveries accounted for fewer than 7% of orders, with approximately 3% delayed by more than 8 days.

-- Late deliveries are strongly associated with lower review scores, with severely late orders averaging review scores below 2.
+- **Late delivery is strongly associated with lower customer satisfaction:**
-- Credit cards dominate payments (approximately 74% of transactions), followed by boleto.
+  Orders delivered on time or early averaged review scores above 4, while orders delivered more than 8 days late averaged review scores below 2, demonstrating a clear negative relationship between delivery delays and customer sentiment.

+- **Payment behavior is dominated by credit cards:**
+  Credit cards accounted for approximately 74% of all payments, followed by boleto at around 19%, highlighting the importance of card-based and deferred payment options in the Brazilian e-commerce market.

+- **Installment payments enable higher-value purchases:**
-- Orders with higher installment counts tend to have higher total order values.
+  Orders with higher installment counts were associated with substantially higher average order values, suggesting that installment options play a key role in supporting larger customer purchases.

+> Full SQL queries supporting these findings can be found in `sql/03_analysis.sql`.

 ---